jparyani/mediagoblin/docs/hackinghowto.rst

 * parts/
 * user_dev/

-FIXME - how to drop data from mongodb?
+FIXME - how to drop data from mongodb?  we should probably write a script.

 Running the server